shinshiner/quick-sort/README.md

-# quick-sort
+# sort
-a simple code for quicksort
+some simple codes for sort